-OKIB is committed to creating a physically, psychologically and spiritually safe workplace for each of our community members and employees.
+OKIB is committed to creating a physically, psychologically and spiritually safe workplace for each of our employees.
 By ensuring employees are safe and healthy, we can provide the best care to our community.
 We strive to provide a workplace that is innovative, engaging and understanding; one that promotes physical safety as well as supports employee mental health.
 OKIB follows the provincial Worksafe BC regulations.

 Check out these informative bulletins on a variety of health and safety-related topics: